pirl-unc/binfotron/inst/gene_sets/symbol/human/BGVLab/readme.txt

 >   Roufas C et al. Front Oncol 2018
 >   And Gene Ontology terms

 On Mon Apr 20 07:41:58 PM 2020 converted the gmt file from ENTREZID to SYMBOL using binfotron::convert_gmt_file v0.3.1

+20210622 - We were able to do 1:1 mapping of transcripts using the gtf file.

+We were loosing about 6.7% of our Vincent Lab genes due to missing the genes in our transcriptome -> hgnc conversion
+After the corrections this dropped to 0.9% (some just couldn't be tracked down) We were loosing another 5.5% when we restricted ourselves to protein_coding genes So by going to the new hngc gene signatures we'll go from around 13% of the genes missing to 0.9%.

+To get the most genes for your signatures here we recommend using Ensembl transcript ids and matching to HGNC symbols not to these entrez id signatures.
+Additionally virtually all gene biotypes need to be used to get all of these genes.

+Genes biotype found using hgnc ids:

+      protein_coding                    3443
+      lncRNA                              93
+      IG_V_gene                           14
+      IG_C_gene                           11
+      snoRNA                               9
+      transcribed_unprocessed_pseudogene   8
+      snRNA                                6
+      transcribed_unitary_pseudogene       5
+      TR_C_gene                            5
+      TR_V_gene                            4
+      IG_V_pseudogene                      4
+      unprocessed_pseudogene               2
+      processed_pseudogene                 2
+      polymorphic_pseudogene               2
+      transcribed_processed_pseudogene     1
+      TR_V_pseudogene                      1
+      IG_J_gene                            1
+      IG_C_pseudogene                      1